antonycja/robot-worlds-brownfields/README.md

 ### Common Server Issues
 1. Port binding failed
-   - Ensure port is not in use
+   - Ensure the port is not in use
    - Check port permissions
    - Try alternative port